juliandavid-garcia/First_milestone_project/README.md

 As i want this Portfolio to be reached by  many recruiters as possible, I paid special attention to titling  and  the descriptive tagging of the “alt attribute” in images,  as to make it more visible to search engines.

-To let the recruiters interact with the examples displayed, all examples have a short description of the technology used as wel as links to git hub on a _blank page. (if possible)
+To let the recruiters interact with the examples displayed, all examples have a short description of the technology used as well as links to github on a _blank page.

 To facilitate the interaction with recruiters, a form and a text area are included; as well as the chance to download the Cv, in cases they require one to add to their data base.